 Where: Aspen Alley

 Why: 400 Calories per Hour

 The latest craze taking over all mountain towns is fat biking.
 Think mountain bikes, with oversized, 4″ wide tires that can be ridden on snow packed trails.
-Fat bikes have been around for a few years, but they’ve matured enough to become stable in price for excellent quality, and much more readily available than just last winter.
-Sydney and Nick, owners of Breck Bike Guides on Main St. will not only rent you a fat bike, but can take you out on a guided tour.
+Fat bikes have been around for a few years, but they’ve matured enough to become stable in price for excellent quality, and much more readily available.
+Sydney and Nick, owners of Breck Bike Guides on Main Street will not only rent you a fat bike, but can take you on a guided tour.

-Riding a bike on snow on a squishy tired fat bike is a simple pleasure guaranteed to leave you smiling, and probably also huffing and puffing.
-Lots of locals talk about the perfect time for riding fat bikes being on those in between storm periods, when the sun has been shining, and new snow hasn’t fallen in a couple days.
+Riding a bike on snow on a squishy-tired fat bike is a simple pleasure guaranteed to leave you smiling, and probably also huffing and puffing.
+The perfect time for riding fat bikes is between storm periods, when the sun has been shining, and new snow hasn’t fallen in a couple days.
 Go work up an appetite and get back down to Fatty’s for a burger and cold beverage of your choice.

 Nick has more fun on fat bikes than most people I know.
-He’s not afraid to fly off trail into the powder and he’s also not afraid to let it rip, here on the classic Aspen Alley tunnel, which saw an amazing re-route last summer from the hard working Town of Breckenridge Trail Crew.
-Whether you hike or bike, this section of the trail, near the top, is a sure crowd pleaser for out of town guests.
+He’s not afraid to fly off trail into the powder and he’s also not afraid to let it rip, here on the classic Aspen Alley tunnel, which saw an amazing re-route from the hard working Town of Breckenridge Trail Crew.
+Whether you hike or bike, this section of the trail, near the top, is a sure crowd pleaser for more adventurous (and advanced) guests.

 Where: Breckenridge Nordic Center